skeelogy/skparallelreduce.js/README.md

 ### Introduction

 This is a JavaScript/GLSL library for performing parallel reductions in Three.js.
-It is useful if you need to do binary reduction operations, such as a sum, on the data of a GPU texture / render target.
+It is useful if you need to do binary reduction operations, such as a sum, on the data of a GPU texture (e.g. `THREE.DataTexture`, `THREE.WebGLRenderTarget` etc), in parallel.
+The time complexity for the reductions is _O(lg N)_.

 ### Features

-* Supported binary operations: sum
+* Supported parallel reduction operations: sum
 * Extract the final reduced results out to the CPU as floating-point values, if necessary

 ### Examples